suhelkeswani/suhelkeswani.github.io/_pages/Experience.md

 <u>Summer 2023</u>

 : **Grokker** -- *Software Engineering Intern*
-- Developing for web platform in Node.js to analyze and respond to user events from MongoDB collections
+- Re-architecting and implementing micro-services with Event-Driven Architecture using Kafka, Node.js, and MongoDB

 ---